DominikBritz/NinjaTrader-indicators-strategies/Indicators/TradingFromChart/Readme.md

 - Creates a stop sell order when below price.
 The order type is configurable in the indicator settings.

 ## Account and ATM
-The indicator automatically uses the account and ATM strategy you have set in chart trader.
+The indicator automatically uses the account you have set in chart trader.
+The ATM can be specified in the indicator settings.

 # Indicator settings
 ![indicator_settings](indicator_settings.png)

+## AtmStrategy
+### `Atm Strategy`

+The ATM strategy to use.

+Default: Empty

 ## Button layout
 ### `Top spacing`